shadejoseph/Cybersecurity-Bootcamp-Project-1/README.md

 Copy: curl -L -O https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amd64.deb

 These Beats allow us to collect the following information from each machine:

 -Filebeat is a log data shipper for local files.
-Installed as an agent on your servers, Filebeat monitors the log directories or specific log files and forwards them either to Elasticsearch or Logstash for indexing.
+Installed as an agent on the servers, Filebeat monitors the log directories or specific log files and forwards them either to Elasticsearch or Logstash for indexing.

 -Metricbeat collects metrics and statistics on the system.
 An example is a cpu usage, which can be used to monitor the system health.

 ### Using the Playbook